 Fasting

-He invites us to see this sacred period as the time of year to adjust our inner compass, urging us to shift our focus towards a more compassionate perspective on our relationships with those around us and our planet.
+He invites us to see this sacred period as the time of year to adjust our inner compass, urging us to shift our focus toward a more compassionate perspective on our relationships with those around us and our planet.

 Pope Francis challenges us to consider our consumption habits and how they affect our spiritual lives, global family, and the Earth.

-By embracing this expanded view of fasting, we open the door to a season of Lent filled with deeper insights and meaningful connections, aligning our actions with the heart of the Gospel.
+By embracing this expanded view of fasting, we open the door to a season of Lent ideas filled with deeper insights and meaningful connections, aligning our actions with the heart of the Gospel.

 Benevolence: Beyond the Donation